Documentation on MQL5: AddArray / Standard Library

 src

-[in] Pointer to an instance of CArrayInt class used as a source of elements to add.
+[in] Pointer to an instance of CArrayShort class used as a source of elements to add.

 Return Value